kausthubtm/Summer_Internship_2021/project/README.md

 - Array functionality
 - Matrix functionality
 - For loop functionality
+- Increment and Decrement Operations
-- Working on builtin function for sort
+- Builtin function for sort

 ## Extra
 - [This](https://github.com/kausthubtm/HOC) repo contains information and code of all the older versions of hoc.